Sasaki Advanced Aesthetic Medical Center

 Platelet-rich plasma (PRP) is one of the many complex aspects of regenerative medicine.
 Though initially used to heal sports injuries, PRP is now included with many aesthetic treatments to enhance their results.
-Gordon Sasaki, MD, FACS, at Sasaki Advanced Aesthetic Medical Center in Pasadena, California, was one of the first cosmetic plastic surgeons to study PRP and exosomes.
+Gordon Sasaki, MD, FACS, at Sasaki Advanced Aesthetic Medical Center in Pasadena, California, was one of the first cosmetic plastic surgeons to study PRP.
 He uses regenerative therapies for many cosmetic treatments, including micro-needling and hair restoration.
 To learn more about PRP and how it can enhance your look, call the Los Angeles area office, or book an appointment online today.

 PRP is a form of regenerative medicine, which is an area of medical care focused on healing your body, rather than treating symptoms.
 It’s a blood product that contains a high concentration of your body’s natural healing powers, including:

 At Sasaki Advanced Aesthetic Medical Center, Dr. Sasaki creates PRP from a sample of your own blood and uses it to enhance your aesthetic treatments.